gofynd/fdk-client-javascript/documentation/platform/WEBHOOK.md

 ### getReportFilters
-Get filters for a company
+Get filters for a company.